arktypeio/arktype/pkgs/model/README.md

 // If you're using TypeScript, you can create your type... type User = typeof user.type

-// And it will be totally equivalent to... type RedundantUserDeclaration = {
-    name: {
-        first: string
-        middle?: string
-        last: string
-    }
-    age: number
-    interests: string[] | null
-}

 // But a model can also validate your data at runtime... const fetchUser = () => {
     return {